Rxdsilver/app-arch-project/README.md

 5 - Type "ng serve" in the Terminal

 6 - Open the web browser and follow this link : localhost:4200/

+Note: Edit the log4j.properties file to change the destination of logs